2023 Most Popular Nursing Bachelor's Degree Schools in Minnesota

 On average, nursing graduates from Metro State take out $34,517 in student loans while working on their Bachelor's Degree.

-Bemidji State University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #10 on the list.
+Bemidji State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
 Located in the town of Bemidji, Bemidji State University is a public college with a small student population.

 About 90% of the students majoring in nursing at the school are women while 10% are male.